pulumi/foundational-training/module-06-components/slides.md

 ComponentResources (e.g. `awsx.ec2.Vpc`) are like CustomResources (e.g. `aws.s3.Bucket`):

 - Analogous to TF modules or CDK constructs
+- Unlike CustomResources, ComponentResources:
-- Unlike CustomResources, ComponentResources encapsulate multiple resources, e.g. `awsx.ec2.Vpc`
+  - encapsulate multiple resources, e.g. `awsx.ec2.Vpc`
+  - take a specialized options class `pulumi.ComponentResourceOpts` (similar to `pulumi.CustomResourceOptions`)

+- Like CustomResources, ComponentResources:
-- Like CustomResources, ComponentResources may (usually) take input args, like other resources, e.g. `numberOfAvailabilityZones` input on `awsx.ec2.Vpc`
+  - may (usually) take input args, like other resources, e.g. `numberOfAvailabilityZones` input on `awsx.ec2.Vpc`
-- Like CustomResources, ComponentResources may have outputs, like other resources, e.g. `awsx.ec2.Vpc.privateSubnetIds`
+  - may have outputs, like other resources, e.g. `awsx.ec2.Vpc.privateSubnetIds`
-- Unlike CustomResources, ComponentResources take a specialized options class `pulumi.ComponentResourceOpts` (similar to `pulumi.CustomResourceOptions`)

 ---